-With the rapid increase of forged titles in land transactions, you ought to be extremely careful, while buying land.
 In Kenya, there are three significant steps involved in purchasing land.
-But unless you are very keen, be ready for disappointments.
-Many Kenyans have lost a lot to conmen and con-women in the process of acquiring land.
+In the news, you hear or read about stories where some Kenyans have lost a lot to conmen and con-women in the process of acquiring land.
 The sad side of the story is that these Kenyans lose their hard earned money just because of ignorance regarding land transacting matter.

 As you put plans to oblige your money on purchasing land, ensure that you verify that land, to avoid being conned.
 Land buying process consists of five parties, you, the buyer, the seller, a lawyer, a witness, and the land ministry.
 How can one avoid being conned in Kenya?
 Here are some easy and sure ways to verify your land in Kenya: